RestAuth/server/doc/config/all-config-values.rst

 data from a system not supported by RestAuth.
 If you set :setting:`HASH_ALGORITHM` to one of the algorithms you add to this setting, RestAuth will also store hashes using this algorithm.
 This is useful if you plan to later export data to such a system.

+..
+NOTE:: If all password hashes use the hash-functions included in the hashlib module, this setting is effectively not used at all.
+If you however have some custom hashes, it is recommended to include only those validators that actually occur in your database to improve performance.

 .. setting:: LOGGING